ahdinosaur/secret-handshake2/SPEC.md

 )
 ```

+### Responder Hello

+Now the responder reciprocates with their own hello.

+The responder generates a new ephemeral public and secret keypair.

-The responder then generates the first shared secret.
+The responder can now generate the first shared secret: $`a ⋅ b`$

 Responder: